 - salt and pepper to taste

-- Preheat oven to broil, then place beans on a large baking sheet and drizzle them with 2 tbsp olive oil.
+- Preheat oven to broil, then place beans on a large baking sheet and drizzle them with 2 tablespoon olive oil.
 Broil beans for 15-20 minutes, or until they can easily be pierced with a fork.

 - Meanwhile, cook the bacon in a large skillet over medium heat for 3-5 minutes.
 Use a slotted spoon to remove bacon.
 Reduce the heat to medium-low, then add the remaining olive oil, garlic and tomatoes to the skillet and cook until the tomatoes are soft, approximately 2-3 minutes.
 Add bacon back into the skillet, then remove it from the heat.